Please Subscribe to our channel – and we would love your comments either here or on YOUTUBE

 The Deep Sky Dude has a natural understanding of sound and its effect.
 He’s a talented musician and composer with two (soon 3) volumes of Deep Sky Tunes.
 Will describes his music as his lifeblood – his passion project.
 “I can’t stop writing music,” he says, “it just happens.”
 Even a wrong chord, Will says, is the genesis for a brand new song.
 In response to his natural urge to tinker with each completed song, Will coaches himself, “The recipe is done!
 It’s time to bake it.”
 He says, “You can’t keep painting the same picture,” because the result is stagnation and lost inspiration.

 Will is an engaging communicator and teacher.
 He has extensive knowledge of Astronomy and has seen as far as 16.5 billion light-years away – a quasar – at the edge of the observable universe.
 I asked him what he found most astonishing about deep space.
 There’s a lot, he said, and then narrowed his answer to the vastness and the voids.
-When you know as much as Will about space, it’s easy to understand how one gleans perspective from its study.
+When you know as much as Will about space, you glean perspective from its study.

 Will is entering his 11th year as President of the Astronomical Society of South East Texas (ASSET).
 Along with his regular broadcasts of space, he generously donates his time to outreach programs and stargazing parties.
 And that’s not all.
 Will is also a skilled glass sculptor!
 There’s just so much to this Dude!
 Head on over to his YouTube Channel to give him a follow and see some remarkable and rare footage – like the 2017 Total Solar Eclipse in 4K, ISS Transit of the Sun, The Occultation of Venus & the Moon, and especially those beautiful Mooncasts!